tj5miniop/linux-tkg-cachified/README.md

-Linux TKG Cachified - a modified TKG Kernel, focusing on hardware support wnd optimisations, with many patches from CachyOS
+Linux TKG Cachified - a modified TKG Kernel, focusing on hardware support and optimisations, with many patches from CachyOS and other great places in the linux community.

+Patches from -

+https://github.com/CachyOS/kernel-patches - Cachy OS Specific Patches
+https://github.com/whitehara/kernel-patch-fedora - Whiehara's collection of patches, this honestly saves me a bunch of time!

+### Differences to TKG-Kernel

+- Preconfigured config file - Feel free to make any changes.

+CURRENTLY -

+the 6.14-latest release is built, along with the BORE scheduler and many other fixes, take a look at the 'customization.cfg' for a more detailed look.

 ## linux-tkg